 retropie

-- Directly after being plugged into the Raspberry Pi the Flash drive’s LED will start to blink repeatedly.
+- Directly after being plugged into the Raspberry Pi, the flash drive’s LED will start to blink repeatedly.
 It can be unplugged after the blinking has stopped.
-If it is a LEDless Flash drive, leave it in for about one minute before it can be unplugged.
+If it is an LEDless flash drive, leave it in for about one minute before it can be unplugged.

 /retropie